-Some queue management systems take the revenue concept a step further by allowing businesses to send promotional offers to customers while they wait.
+Some online queue systems take the revenue concept a step further by allowing businesses to send promotional offers to customers while they wait.
 People in a virtual queue will check their smartphones for updates, and businesses can take advantage of this behavior by also delivering coupons, information about current and upcoming sales, featured items and departments, and other promotions.
 And because customers are already in your system, you can keep occasionally sending them offers even after they leave the business.

 3. More Repeat Customers